Chandukasireddy/Fine-FinTech/README.md

-# Fine-FinTech: Gemma3 Fine-tuning for Financial Q&A
+# Fine-FinTech: Gemma-3 Fine-tuning for Financial Q&A

-A comprehensive repository for fine-tuning Ollama's Gemma3 model using the TheFinAI/Fino1_Reasoning_Path_FinQA dataset to create a specialized financial reasoning model.
+A comprehensive repository for fine-tuning Google's Gemma-3 model using the TheFinAI/Fino1_Reasoning_Path_FinQA dataset to create a specialized financial reasoning model.

 ## 🎯 Project Overview

-This project enables you to fine-tune your locally installed Gemma3 model (via Ollama) to better understand and respond to financial questions with step-by-step reasoning.
+This project enables you to fine-tune the Gemma-3 model from HuggingFace to better understand and respond to financial questions with step-by-step reasoning.
 The model is trained on the FinQA dataset which contains financial question-answering pairs with detailed reasoning paths.

 ## 📁 Project Structure